korcadr/korcadr/README.md

 - 👋 Hi, I’m @korcadr
-- 👀 I’m interested in wall climbing
+- 👀 I’m interested if Roland will reach the dark tower.
+Additionally, how it compares to LOTR.
-- 🌱 I’m currently singing
+- 🌱 I’m currently on adventure.
-- 💞️ I’m looking for weekend to start
+- 💞️ I’m looking for love and adventure.

 <!---
 korcadr/korcadr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.